szczyglis-dev/py-gpt/README.md

 ## Recent changes:

+**2.8.27 (2026-09-20)**

+- Added a built-in sandboxed Python interpreter running in its own virtual environment, managed by `uv`, available as the default third sandbox option in the Python Interpreter and System / OS plugins.
+It allows Python code to be executed without requiring Python to be installed on the host system and without using Docker, as the interpreter is bundled and managed directly by PyGPT.
+See the documentation: Plugins -> Python Interpreter.
+- Fixed HTML / Canvas base directory handling for relative paths and local assets.
+- UI and CSS fixes, refinements, and visual improvements.

 **2.8.26 (2026-09-20)**

 - Refactored, improved, and simplified CSS/QSS handling.
 Overriding and customizing CSS and QSS is now much easier - see the **Extending PyGPT** section in the documentation.